Could range anxiety soon become a thing of the past?

 Simply put, range anxiety is the fear that your electric car will run out of charge before you make it to your destination, leaving you stranded.
 But here's the thing: range anxiety is essentially a myth.

-The average commute in the UK is under 10 miles, so that's 20 miles per day.
-And, outside of the commute, average journey lengths are also low, at around 8.5 miles.
+The average commute in the UK is under 10 miles, which equals 20 miles per day.
+Outside of the commute, average journey lengths are also low, at around 8.1 miles.
 So, in most cases, drivers have more than enough range to get them to where they need to go.

 So, do you need to worry about range or charging?
-We don’t think you need to worry about either, so let us explain why.
+We don’t think you need to worry about it either, let us explain why.

 What about longer journeys?